 Mini Cooper S

 One of the main reasons why everyone wants to have a Mini Cooper S is it happens to be one of the cutest vehicles ever.
 Add to that its significance in pop culture, as it has long been used in multiple movies across the decades.
-The old ones may be some of the best cars ever, but the ones today aren’t ones you’ll be raving about to your friends — that is, if your vehicle is secondhand.
+The old ones maybe some of the best cars ever, but the ones today aren’t ones you’ll be raving about to your friends — that is, if your vehicle is secondhand.
 As time passes by, it becomes less of a trophy and becomes more of a burden, with its numerous problems such as cooling, body integrity and engine issues.
 Getting a used Mini Cooper S is like inheriting a gigantic problem; with the large bills you’ll be getting, it would be best to just get a new one.

 Ah, Ford, one of the best known American Automobile Manufacturers.
 How unfortunate that this time around, they did not hit the nail on the head.
 The Ford Focus is a great car if you get the manual version, but if you get the automatic, there are bound to be some problems.
-Among the top complaints are shifting tends to be a shaky, there us some slippage and the engine is a nightmare as there can be some mechanical failure.
-Ford has taken note of these complains and has made some adjustments to the new models; however, as we are talking about used vehicles here, it is highly advisable to avoid getting a secondhand automatic Ford Focus to stop yourself from getting a problematic vehicle.
+Among the top complaints are shifting tends to be shaky, there is some slippage and the engine is a nightmare as there can be some mechanical failure.
+Ford has taken note of these complaints and has made some adjustments to the new models; however, as we are talking about used vehicles here, it is highly advisable to avoid getting a secondhand automatic Ford Focus to stop yourself from getting a problematic vehicle.

 No matter how great the brand is, every car manufacturer will have one or two fails in their timeline.
 It’s completely normal, so a consumer must always be aware.
 If you plan to get a car, do your research and ask your friends what car fits your needs.
 One thing’s for sure: you better cross out these cars from your list.